gilbert/zaml/README.md

 [View this example in the online editor](https://gilbert.github.io/zaml/editor.html#s=N4IgzgxgFgpgtgQxALhMALgg5mZAbASzHQF8QAacAewFcAnCGFEAYgAIBJAO0K5jZgAPBHAAOeGAB0u7TDjaEARnQR0Anmy6i4bSSADuBdFDZhRCRmD1sAVla7T2AITxUIAawHCxE6XLBswNJsCgTKqmrBmtpRhsam5pZRdtIk0iAkQA)

-You can also enhance your list by making a block available to each `str`.
+You can also enhance your list by making a block available to each list item.

 ```zaml
 # if your schema is {users:list{admin:bool}}